RSS

 David “Zeb” Cook, another veteran TSR hand, was made lead designer on Planescape.
 Dori Hein, who had by now graduated from merely playing TSR’s games to working there, became the producer, overseeing a team of artists, cartographers, writers, editors, and play-testers.
 They pulled out all the stops for a set that wound up consisting of no fewer than four separate books, printed on thick and creamy Pentair Suede paper, and four sturdy cardboard posters.
 The luscious package was capped off by the most intimidating Dungeon Master’s screen ever devised.
 One of TSR’s purchasing managers had a sign hanging in his office: “The pleasure of a product well done lingers far longer than the excitement of a bargain.”
 As it happened, though, the Planescape set was both: it sold for just $30, a ridiculously cheap price for such a luxurious product even by the standards of the 1990s.
 It may have been no more than a break-even price, or not even that, settled upon in the hope that Planescape would revive TSR’s flagging fortunes in the longer run by spawning a whole new ecosystem of supplements, adventure modules, and tie-in novels.

 The Planescape Dungeon Master’s screen.
-Sitting down around a table that had this thing in top of it, you knew you knew you were in for a mind-bending journey that was more Salvador Dali than Boris Vallejo.
+Sitting down around a table that had this thing on top of it, you knew you were in for a mind-bending journey that was more Salvador Dali than Boris Vallejo.

 Zeb Cook’s first and most important stroke of brilliance was to give his vision of the planes a hub around which to operate.
 This was Sigil, a “city of doors” giving unto the many other planes, a meeting ground and melting pot for the entire multiverse.
 Ranging far afield from the pulpy fantasy of Jack Vance and the stately epic fantasy of J.R.R.
 Tolkien, the two most obvious inspirations for traditionalist Dungeons & Dragons, Cook read postmodern, experimental novels by Milorad Pavić and Italo Calvino for inspiration.
 Sigil, a city of angles as well as doors, became a physical embodiment of their twisted, self-referential approach to narrative: “Get it right out front: Sigil’s an impossible place, a city built on the inside of a tire that hovers over the top of a gods-know-how-tall spike, which rises from a universe shaped like a giant pancake.”